 Hosting a cookout?
 There’s no need to miss out on your favorite eats just because you’re following the South Beach Diet.
 Grilled burgers, dogs, and veggies, and grilled fruits (on Phase 2), can all be enjoyed on the plan.
 We love grilling because it’s a healthy way to cook, and you won’t be slaving over a hot stove.
-As an accompaniment, try one of our classic summer-salad makeovers.
+Here are some great ways to make traditional cookout food South Beach Diet-style.

 Hamburgers and Hot Dogs

 South Beach Diet–style: When cooking up burgers, choose lean ground round or ground sirloin, ground turkey or chicken breast, or ground pork tenderloin.
 Ground salmon and tuna also make great patties.
 When you start on Phase 2, you can occasionally enjoy hot dogs made with beef (preferably all natural), pork, poultry, or soy, as long as they are at least 97 percent fat-free (3 to 6 g fat per serving).
 Serve burgers or hot dogs on 100% whole-grain or whole-wheat buns on Phase 2.
 If you’re on Phase 1, use tomato slices, romaine lettuce leaves, or portobello mushroom caps as your “bun.”
 When it comes to toppings, skip sugary condiments and go for Dijon mustard, sugar-free ketchup and sliced tomatoes, and onions.
 Or prepare your own healthy topping: Try a sun-dried tomato mayonnaise or jalapeño salsa on any Phase.